 Our recent webinar covered Federal Employees’ Rights to Federal Disability Retirement.
 This is an especially important topic that brought up a lot of great questions during the webinar.

 This article outlines some of those questions and goes in-depth into the answers to those questions.
-Our hope is to help you understand your benefits and options so you can make educated decisions moving forward.
+Our hope is to help you understand your benefits and your rights so you can make educated decisions moving forward.

 If you have any other questions that are not answered in this Q&A regarding Federal Disability Retirement, we recommend that you check out our other posts in our Q&A series here.